Why Did My Credit Score Drop?

 The late payments that often lead up to a bankruptcy or foreclosure harm your credit scores—and the events themselves can make matters worse.

 In addition to damaging your credit score, either event can disqualify you from certain types of borrowing in the future.
 A mortgage lender may be unlikely to take you on as a borrower if you have a foreclosure in your past, for instance.
-A legitimate foreclosure mark on your credit report will stay there for seven years.
+Foreclosure stays on your credit report for seven years.

 What Is a Good or Bad Credit Score?

-On the FICO® Score range, which uses a scoring range of 300 to 880, a score from 670 to 739 is considered good.
+A good credit score is one that falls between 670 and 739 for a FICO® Score, which uses a scoring range of 300 to 850.
 Scores above 739 are considered very good or exceptional.
 Scores below 669 are considered fair or poor.
-In 2022, the average FICO® Score in the U.S. was 714, according to Experian data.
+In 2023, the average FICO® Score in the U.S. was 715, according to Experian data.

 Ways to Improve Your Credit Scores

-- Monitor your credit regularly.
-There are many ways to check your credit score for free, including via Experian.
-Doing so can help you identify dips in your score quickly and course-correct if necessary.
+• Monitor your credit regularly.
+Routinely checking your credit score can help you identify dips in your score quickly and course-correct if necessary.
 Free credit monitoring from Experian can help you keep tabs on both your FICO® Score and credit report, and keep you updated when there are any changes to your credit report.

 A drop in your credit score can be stressful, but it doesn't have to be permanent.
 There are ways to bring your score back up and to prevent another decrease in the future.